patreeceeo/wootmux/README.md

 # wootmux
 ## Wanted: Object-Oriented Tmux

 A simple tmux wrapper that tries to be Object Oriented.
+[Read more about the idea of OOP and tmux in this blog post](https://innerlogic.co/2024/09/10/taking-the-hell-out-of-shell-making-tmux-object-oriented/).

 ### installion